David McClure (basketball)

-David James McClure (born April 1, 1986) is an American basketball coach and former player who is currently an assistant coach for the Memphis Grizzlies of the National Basketball Association (NBA).
+David James McClure (born April 1, 1986) is an American basketball coach and former player.
 He played college basketball at Duke before going on to play professionally in Lithuania.

 College career

 At Duke, McClure was a role player for the program who was best known for his ability to guard multiple positions.
 His collegiate highlight came in 2007 against 17th-ranked Clemson when he made the game winning shot as the buzzer sounded to give Duke the victory.

 Professional career

 After failing to secure an invitation to the Portsmouth Invitational Tournament, McClure went spent one season with the Austin Toros of the NBA D-League before going on to play for professional teams in Lithuania.

 Coaching career

 San Antonio Spurs

 After going through six knee surgeries, including two on both knees his final season playing, McClure joined the coaching ranks of the San Antonio Spurs with the help of Spurs assistant Chip Engelland, a fellow Duke alum who he met while attending the school's fantasy camp.
 With the Spurs, he worked as a player development coach and a video coordinator for Spurs assistant Ime Udoka, while also helping Spurs player Manu Ginóbili recover from a stress fracture in his leg.